LogicalOverflow/MasterStats/README.md

 random summoners using Riot's API directly.
 I first started checking random summoner ids on all regions, always generating 10 random ids and then requesting the summoner information from the API for each region.
-This actually worked better than I had expected and after a few days, I had more than 40000 summoners from 6 regions (TR, KR, EUNE, EUW, NA, BR) in my database.
+This actually worked better than I had expected and after a few days I had more than 40000 summoners from 6 regions (TR, KR, EUNE, EUW, NA, BR) in my database.
 Then I decided to change things up because the summoners I was collecting were partially not active and I needed a lot of requests for a few summoners.

 My new and current method is, to get a batch of summoners from the database and then request their match histories.
 After that all summoner from their last games played are added to the database as well.
-If a summoner has no games in their history, they will be deleted from the database as they are not actively playing.
+If a summoner has no games in their history, they will be deleted form the database as they are not actively playing.

 ### Keeping my credentials save